Edward H. Watson: Academy and early career

 Watson graduated from the U.S. Naval Academy in June 1895 and served on several ships during the rest of the decade, including Spanish–American War service on board the cruiser USS Detroit.
-He commanded the storeship USS Celtic in 1912–13, then attended the Naval War College.
-Watson also saw duty as executive officer of the battleship USS Utah and as Commanding Officer of the gunboat USS Wheeling.
+He attended the Naval War College in 1908.
+Watson commanded the storeship USS Celtic in 1912–13, then returned to the Naval War College to attend the long course, graduating in 1914.
+He also saw duty as executive officer of the battleship USS Utah and as Commanding Officer of the gunboat USS Wheeling.

 World War I

-During World War I, CAPT Watson was in command of the battleship USS Alabama, receiving the Navy Cross "for exceptionally meritorious service in a duty of great responsibility as Commanding Officer of the U.S.S.
+During World War I, he commanded the troop transport USS Madawaska from August 1917 to January 1918.
+CAPT Watson was then in command of the battleship USS Alabama, receiving the Navy Cross "for exceptionally meritorious service in a duty of great responsibility as Commanding Officer of the U.S.S.
 Alabama in the Atlantic Fleet".
 In March 1919, he became U.S. Naval Attaché in Japan, remaining in that post until May 1922.
 In July of that year, he took command of Destroyer Squadron 11, based on the West Coast.